thexdesk/hashtag-protocol/hashtag-docs/docs/essentials/protocol-overview.md

    where they are held until released for auction.
 9. While pending release for auction, a `HASHTAG` may be used to tag digital assets by any user on any **_Publisher_** platform.
-The first auction commence in Phase 3 of the [project roadmap](/essentials/roadmap) and run continually there after.
+The first auction commences in Phase 3 of the [project roadmap](/essentials/roadmap) and run continually there after.
 10. Once released for auction, anyone may bid on a `HASHTAG` on any platform hosting auctions.
 See [`HASHTAG` Auction](#hashtag-auction) for more